minvws/nl-kat-mula/docs/proposal.md

 * Will the scheduler also schedule normalization jobs?

+  This is because it seems that the scheduler's current function is to do just that.

 * investigate boefjes cron jobs in rocky (done every minute)

   schedule new boefjes > start job
     > fill master list
-      > get ooi's from queue "create events", from that get org, use org to create scan profile
+      > get ooi's from queue `create_events`, from that get org, use org to create scan profile
     > get all scan profiles that are new, exclude L0
     > schedule boefjes for scan profiles